-However if the displays are not going to be connected to a network and only the RS232 connection on the first display will be used, then it is not necessary to manually assign them IP addresses.
+However, if the displays are not going to be connected to a network and only the RS232 connection on the first display will be used, then it is not necessary to manually assign them IP addresses.
 The displays will automatically assign themselves IP addresses if no DNS is detected and the IP SETTING is set the AUTO.

 Since communications to Displays 2, 3 and 4 is routed through and translated by Display 1, the software is configured to so that Displays 2, 3, and 4 use the same RS232 COM port as Display 1, even though they are using a daisy-chain LAN connection to Display 1.
+When using this connection method some operations will be slower as it is not possible to perform operations in parallel.

-Note: The Monitor ID numbers are assigned sequentially based on the physical connection order of the displays when the Auto ID operation is performed.
+Important: The Monitor ID numbers are assigned sequentially based on the physical connection order of the displays when the Auto ID operation is performed.
 The layout and ID assignments in the software must match accordingly.